Updated: Jun 24

 He was right.

-Just like my mom has always blamed my dad.
+Just like my mom always blamed my dad.

-Just like my grandma has always blamed for grandpa.
+Just like my grandma always blamed my grandpa.

-I think I even tried to blame him when I crashed his car.
+I think I even tried to blame Mitchell when I crashed his car.

 For once in my life,

 The good, the bad, all of it.
 For once in my life, it's time to see my part in things.

 I choose how I use my thoughts and actions.
 I choose how I'm going to see this life.
 I choose the life that I want to live.
 I choose what I do with my thoughts, time, and actions.

 If Mitchell didn't tell me: "You need to take accountability for your actions."
 I may have spent the rest of my life stuck in the blame game.
 Blaming my parents for their insane bullshit.
 Blaming my brother for accusing me of being a heroin addict 5 years ago.
 I could be repeating the same insane stories over and over again but for what?

 If I'm being perfectly honest: